 Probationary agreements may be separate from or included in the labour contracts.
 The probationary length varies, and subject to the nature and complexity of assigned jobs; but there may only be probation on one occasion for one job, and the probationary period must not exceed:

-An employee working pursuant to a seasonal labour contract is not engaged in a probationary period of work.
+An employee working pursuant to a labour contract with a term of less than 1 month is not engaged in a probationary period of work.

 Normal working hours are limited to 8 hours per day and 48 hours per week.
-Employers have the right to stipulate that employees work on an hourly or daily or weekly basis; if on a weekly basis, then normal working hours must not exceed 10 hours in one day and must not exceed 48 hours in one week.
+Employers have the right to stipulate that employees work on an hourly or daily or weekly basis but must notify the employee thereof; if on a weekly basis, then normal working hours must not exceed 10 hours in one day and must not exceed 48 hours in one week.
 Working hours shall not exceed 6 hours in one day for workers who perform extremely heavy, toxic or dangerous work as stipulated in the list issued by the MOLISA after presiding over coordination with the MOH.

 Employees who have worked in the enterprise for 12 months in full are entitled to have a fully-paid annual leave in accordance with the wage stated in labour contract, which shall be:

-(iii) 16 working days for employees doing extremely heavy, toxic or dangerous works, or those working in the places with specially harsh living conditions according to a list issued by the MOLISA after presiding over coordination with the MOH.
+- 16 working days for employees doing extremely heavy, toxic or dangerous works, or those working in the places with specially harsh living conditions according to a list issued by the MOLISA after presiding over coordination with the

 Female employees are entitled also to prenatal and postnatal leave of six months in which the maximum period of prenatal leave shall be 2 months, with an allowance funded by social insurance agency and equal to 100% of salary.
 If a female employee gives birth to more than one child at the one time, she is entitled to an additional 1 month’s leave for each child counted from the second child.